JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 ```

-### Passing a function in operation specification syntax
+## Context-dependent expressions versus functions

 When discussing context dependent expressions it is important to remember
 that operation specification syntax allows you to pass a function (without
-source and target column names), in which case such a function get a
+source and target column names), in which case such a function gets passed a
 `SubDataFrame` that represents a group in a `GroupedDataFrame`.
 Here is an
 example: